WardToulet/tipi/README.md

 The routing library.

-### tipi-simple-encoding
+### tipi-simple-enicoding

-A bridge between wetu and simple encoding.
+A bridge between tipi and simple encoding.